ditabase/dit-cli/docs/whats-the-point.md

         "LastName": "Doe"
     }`

-is clearly not perfect, even though the same information is conveyed.

-Even tedious issues like `Name` vs. `name` would break data perfection.
+This data is clearly not congruent, even though the same information is conveyed.
+Tedious issues like `Name` vs. `name`, or `Street` vs. `St.` also break congruency.

-You could match them up fairly easily, but any manual processing doesn't count.
-You will see why later.
+The perfectness of a set of data can be expressed by taking two random pieces of data, (database queries, records, documents, emails, anything) and checking them for congruency.
+Add another random piece of data and check against all the previous.
+Divide the number of congruent connections by the total connections and repeat until it converges.
+Thats your perfection percentage.

+If we checked the perfection of a single company, let's say FedEx, their perfection might be around 40%, since they have at least 1 very large validated database.
+All the stuff from there would be congruent, and probably nothing else would be.

+But what about global perfect data?
+Yes, all the data in the world, all of it one one giant pile, pull out two pieces and try to compare them.
+I would guess the perfection is less than 1%.
+And why is this?